rybinaaaaa/freelance_platform/README.md

 5. Switch to the filonole branch by running `git checkout filonole`.
 7. Navigate to the project directory after cloning by running the command: `cd freelance_platform\nssfrontend`.;
 8. To install the project dependencies, run the command `npm install`.
+9. Start Zookeeper `.\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties`
+10. Start Kafka `.\bin\windows\kafka-server-start.bat .\config\server.properties`
-9. To start the project in development mode, run the command `npm run start`.
+11. To start the project in development mode, run the command `npm run start`.
-10. Open your browser and navigate to http://localhost:3000.
+12. Open your browser and navigate to http://localhost:3000.
 Once the page loads, you will see a page."
-11. Open Chrome Dev Tools and navigate to the Console tab; there should be no errors.
+13. Open Chrome Dev Tools and navigate to the Console tab; there should be no errors.

 <br>